uzmahmed26/Q4_learning/README.md

 Quarter 04_Learning - Task_02
 🚀 FastAPI Project with UV
 Today I successfully ran my first FastAPI "Hello World" project using Uvicorn (UV)!
 With just a few lines of Python code, I created an API that responds with {"Hello": "World"} and supports dynamic routing like /items/{item_id}.
 FastAPI also provides a built-in /docs page to test your API in real-time.
 It’s fast, simple, and great for learning backend development.
 Highly recommended for Python developers!

+Quarter 04_Learning - Task_03
+🚀 Building FastAPI Chatbot with Complex Pydantic Models! 🧠🤖 This project demonstrates the integration of Pydantic with FastAPI to build a robust, type-safe chatbot API, ideal for agentic workflows like DACA.
+Pydantic ensures strict data validation and automatic error handling, which is essential for managing user messages, session metadata, and structured responses.
+The project includes examples of basic models, nested structures, and custom validators, culminating in a production-ready API for chatbot interactions with proper request/response schemas.
+Explore /docs to interact with the API and understand the data flow.